UCL-BLIC/rnaseq/docs/usage.md

 To use HISAT2, use the parameter `--aligner hisat2` or set `params.aligner = 'hisat2'` in your config file.

+Additionally, the pipeline runs [kallisto](https://pachterlab.github.io/kallisto/) for transcript quantification.
+As it does not need alignment, this step is failry quick, but if you wnat to skip it you cna do it using the
+`--skip_kallisto` argument.

 #### Minimum alignment lengths
 When using STAR as the aligner then the pipeline sets the minimum alignment length to 15 base pairs.
 This filters out very short read alignments that can result from soft-clipping.